Justification for Graduate Credit (for Graduate Courses Only)

 Edited: July 15, 2016, to reflect inclusion of 9000-level courses.

-Provide justification for graduate credit for courses numbered 6000-8999.
+Provide justification for graduate credit for courses numbered 6000-9999.
 Graduate courses should be progressively more advanced in academic content than undergraduate courses (SACS Standard 3.6.1).
 The relationship of the proposed course to the curriculum should also be clearly articulated.
 The curriculum should be structured (1) to include knowledge of the literature of the discipline and (2) to ensure ongoing student engagement in research and/or professional practice and training experiences (SACS Standard 3.6.2).
 Further, the guidelines presented in the Statement of Clarification and Definition and Use of 6000-Level Courses as approved by the Graduate Council on May 21, 1997 apply.[gap height=”10″]

 For answers to questions about the UCC, call (4-4974) or e-mail Kevin Snyder.